-11. All equipment or materials to be disposed of by a Judicial Branch Unit will be through the Department of Administration Surplus Property Management Office or through a designated local government property disposition office, unless the respective designee of the Judicial Branch Unit determines in writing that the equipment or materials may be exchanged for an item of equal or greater value, or if in the process of a procurement under these rules may receive a cost reduction for the "trade-in" of the equipment or materials.
+11. All equipment or materials to be disposed of by a Judicial Branch Unit shall be through the Department of Administration Surplus Property Management Office or through a designated local government property disposition office unless, based upon a written plan that explains the reasons for and advantages of a proposed disposition method, the respective designee of the Judicial Branch Unit determines that:

+- 11.1 the equipment or materials may be exchanged for an item of equal or greater value, or if in the process of a procurement under these rules may receive a cost reduction for the trade-in of the equipment or materials. - 11.2 the equipment or materials may be transferred for beneficial use elsewhere in the Arizona Judiciary or to a tribal court. - 11.3 an alternate disposition method is deemed to be advantageous to the State.
+Examples of alternate methods include sale, lease, or disposal of surplus materials by public auction or competitive sealed bidding.